There are several types of Hong Kong renewals and obligations that the company is obligated to follow.

-It is normal for a company to get its first profit tax return within the 18 months since the commencement date of the business.
+It is normal for a company to get its first profits tax return within the 18 months since the commencement date of the business.
 After that, the next tax return forms would usually be issued on the 1st of April each year (or the first working day of April every year.)

 For the businesses that have been ceased, are yet to commence the business, gain no chargeable profit, or are yet to recommence business, the IRD would not request them to submit the tax return form annually.
-The first profit tax return would have to be filed with the IRD in 3 months since the issuance date.
+The first profits tax return would have to be filed with the IRD in 3 months since the issuance date.